TrawsCymru long distance buses are an ideal way of exploring Wales.

 The principal railway line in South and West Wales runs more or less parallel to the south coast, connecting Chepstow, Newport, Cardiff, Swansea, Carmarthen and Pembrokeshire.
 Branch lines from Newport, Cardiff and Bridgend serve The Valleys, the Wye Valley and the Vale of Usk.

-In North Wales, a main line runs right along the north coast through Prestatyn, Rhyl, Colwyn Bay, Llandudno, Conwy and Bangor to Holyhead.
+The North Wales Coast Railway hugs the coastline through Prestatyn, Rhyl, Colwyn Bay, Llandudno, Conwy and Bangor to Holyhead.
 There’s also a branch line between Wrexham and Shotton.

 Train timetables and tickets

 At Blaenau Ffestiniog, you can hop onto the narrow gauge Ffestiniog and Welsh Highland Railways to Porthmadog and Caernarfon.
-Other vintage railways in Wales include the Snowdon Mountain Railway from Llanberis to the summit of Snowdon, the Llangollen Railway from Llangollen to Carrog, the Talyllyn Railway from Tywyn to Nant Gwernol and the Vale of Rheidol Railway from Aberystwyth to Devil’s Bridge.
+Other vintage railways in Wales include the Snowdon Mountain Railway from Llanberis to the summit of Yr Wyddfa (Snowdon), the Llangollen Railway from Llangollen to Carrog, the Talyllyn Railway from Tywyn to Nant Gwernol and the Vale of Rheidol Railway from Aberystwyth to Devil’s Bridge.
 They all offer memorable journeys through impressive scenery.
+Find out more on the Great Little Trains of Wales website.

 Discounted train and bus travel